Sakib-203-15-3883/Learn-React-in-depth/README.md

 7. Fragments
 8. Rendering lists using Map Method,
-9. Conditional Rendering,
+9. Conditional Rendering. [ using ternary operator ? , using logical operator &&, Learn  when we use which operator for conditional rendering ]
-10. Passing Data via Props,
+10. Passing Data via Props [ string , number , variables ]
 11. CSS Modules
 12 .
 Calculator App UI

-13. children props
+13. children props. [ passing components and group of elements as props ]
 14. Event Handling [ onClick, onChange ]